 There shall be a color coded system for uniformed employees whereby different departments wear different colored uniforms.
 There shall be a bargaining committee subcommittee of the Labor Management Committee composed of members of labor and management to determine what the colors of the new uniforms shall be.
-The first meeting of this subcommittee shall be in September 2010.
-The subcommittee shall meet yearly thereafter in September
+The subcommittee shall meet yearly in September.

 Employees who do not comply with this policy shall be subject to disciplinary action.
 The Employer will ordinarily furnish and maintain in good condition the equipment needed by employees to perform their jobs.